AliKHaliliT/75000-Rice-Image-Dataset-for-Object-Detection-and-Object-Segmentation/README.md

 The Annotations are in [LabelMe](https://github.com/wkentaro/labelme) [JSON](https://www.json.org/json-en.html) format.
 Annotation JSONs also contain the encoded version of the images that can be used to recreate the images if the need arises.

-You can download 75000 Rice Images
+You can download 75000 Rice Images Annotated for Object Detection using [this link]() You can download 75000 Rice Images Annotated for Object Segmentation using [this link]()

 ## Tests Done
 A few tests were also done using the annotated images.
 For one of the tests, A Small Version of [YOLOv5](https://github.com/ultralytics/yolov5) Object Detection Model was selected.
 For this test, The Basmati Rice Images were combined in grids of 4 * 4 which brought the total sum of the images, approximately, to around 900.
 The images were also resized to 512px.